asyncapi/spec/spec/asyncapi.md

 #### <a name="operationReplyObject"></a>Operation Reply Object

 Describes the reply part that MAY be applied to an Operation Object.
-If an operation implements the request/reply pattern, the reply object represents the response message.
+If an operation implements the request-reply interaction pattern, this object represents the reply address/channel and the reply message.

 ##### Fixed Fields